mdn/content/files/en-us/web/accessibility/aria/roles/tree_role/index.md

 An example of a `tree` is a file system selection user interface: a tree view displaying folders and files.
 Folder items can be expanded to reveal the contents of the folder -- which may be files, folders, or both -- and collapsed, hiding its contents.

-ARIA tree views are navigated primarily with arrow keys on the keyboard instead of the <kbd>tab</kbd> key which is not common for browser content, though normal and expected keyboard in native applications.
+ARIA tree views are navigated primarily with arrow keys on the keyboard instead of the <kbd>Tab</kbd>.
+This form of navigation is not common for most browser content, though normal and expected for native applications.
 For this reason, before creating a tree view, consider alternative options to address the functionality you need.

 > **Warning:** Tree views use naviation more similar to native applications than to web applications.
 For this reason, consider alternative options to address the functionality you need before creating a tree view.